magumbert/brain_tumor_detection/README.md

 # brain_tumor_detection
 Leverage deep learning to detect and classify brain tumors from MRI scans.

+Requires GPU.
+Everything can be found within the brain_tumor_detection.ipynb notebook.

 Workflow is as follows:
 1. Data Augmentation
 2. Train-Test split